Let’s open our Bibles tonight. We have a little time before we’re going to go outside. And I do want to finish up our study of 3 John.

 How do you know a man’s worth?
 What does everybody say about him?
 How does his life match up with Scripture?
 And what do Christian leaders say about him?
 And when you get a man who passes muster on all three of those, open your arms, notwithstanding Diotrephes or anybody else, and embrace the man.

-Well that closes the letter on hospitality, really, and a short one.
+Well, that closes the letter on hospitality, really, and a short one.
 And again, underlying all of this is the truth.
 The truth needs to be spread.
 If it’s going to be spread, the church has to support the preachers of the truth and the missionaries.
 We have to embrace them when they’re faithful to the truth.
 We can’t see them as a threat to our positions of power and preeminence.
 If we’re going to follow an example, may it be an example of one who sacrificially loves, not one who seeks to be preeminent, lest we betray the fact that we may not know God at all.

-Verse 14, “I hope to see you shortly."
-I want to come and see you.
-Same thing he said to the lady and her family in the second epistle, “I hope to come to you and speak face to face so that your joy may be made full.”
+Verse 14, “I hope to see you shortly” – I want to come and see you.
+The same thing he said to the lady and her family in the 2 epistle, “I hope to come to you and speak face to face so that your joy may be made full.”
 And I told you that actually means mouth to mouth.
-I don’t want to say anymore than this in a letter.
-I want to come and see you face to face.
+“I don’t want to say any more than this in a letter; I want to come and see you face to face.”

-John, the beloved apostle John, the great Apostle, the last Apostle who had that amazing life with our Lord Jesus Christ, who lived into his nineties, who was now the only Apostle left who had absorbed so many friendships and relationships, still knew the names...still knew the names of the people in his life.
+John, the beloved apostle John, the great apostle, the last apostle who had that amazing life with our Lord Jesus Christ, who lived into his 90s, who was now the only apostle left who had absorbed so many friendships and relationships, still knew the names of the people in his life.
 And he closes out his last letter by affirming how important friendship is, fellowship is, and peace in the church.

-Three great truths stand out and I’ll close.
-Verse 3, know the truth and walk in it.
-Second, be hospitable to others who preach the truth.
-Third principle, pattern your life after godly examples.
-And then there will be peace in the church and God will be glorified in His church.
+Three great truths stand out, and I’ll close.
+Verse 3, “Know the truth and walk in it.”
+Second, “Be hospitable to others who preach the truth.”
+Third principle, “Pattern your life after godly examples,” and then there will be peace in the church, and God will be glorified in His church.